Skip to main content

 Before you reach Katherine, take a 60km detour along the Central Arnhem Road to discover the distinctive art on offer at Wugularr (Beswick).
 Djilpin Arts and the adjacent Ghunmarn Cultural Centre were established by the late actor and musician Balang TE Lewis.
 Founded on his belief that art could change the world, Djilpin Arts is overflowing with fibre art, hand-cut didgeridoos, paintings, carvings, jewellery and textiles.

 Local artists are on-hand to explain traditional stories and techniques behind significant works by community Elders in the incredible collection at the cultural centre.
-You can also take a cultural tour out bush where you’ll learn to harvest sugarbag (native honey), natural dyes and pandanus for weaving, and be shown how to cut a didgeridoo.
-With a local as your guide, you can also visit the area’s spectacular secluded swimming holes.
-If it all sounds like too much to pack into one day, accommodation is available at Djakanimba Pavilions – a work of art in their own right, located right beside the art centre.
+You can also take a cultural tour where you’ll learn to harvest sugarbag (native honey), natural dyes and pandanus for weaving, and be shown how to cut a didgeridoo.
+With a local Aboriginal guide, you can also visit the area’s spectacular secluded swimming holes and cultural sites.
+If it sounds like too much to pack into one day, accommodation is available at Djakanimba Pavilions, located right beside the art centre.

 Back on the road, it’s only around 100km to Katherine, where the Godinymayin Yijard Rivers Arts & Culture Centre is your next stop.
 A hub for local art, in Godinymayin’s exhibition spaces you will find everything from photography to textile arts and local landscapes.